PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

         call    printf                      -------------------------> Call to printf.
         add     esp, 16                     -------------------------> Restore the stack pointer.
 On x86 cpus stack grows downwards.
 This means when ever we use push mov     eax, 0                                                 to place the parameters on stack the stack pointer is decremented.
 Hence to restore the stack
-        mov     ecx, DWORD PTR [ebp-4]                                 we add to stack pointer with appropriate size of data that was stored in stack. leave
+        mov     ecx, DWORD PTR [ebp-4]                                 we add to stack pointer with appropriate size of data that was stored on stack. leave
         lea     esp, [ecx-4]
         ret